 A Depression and Opioid Pragmatic Trial in Pharmacogenomics

-Pain and depression are conditions that impact substantial proportions of the US population.
-Finding safe and effective drug therapies for both conditions is challenging.
-ADOPT-PGx is a pragmatic clinical trial that enrolls patients into three PGx-guided therapy scenarios: acute post-surgical pain, chronic pain, and depression.
-For each scenario, participants will be randomized to genotype-guided drug therapy versus usual approaches to drug therapy selection (hereafter referred to as usual care).
-Changes in patient-reported outcomes representing pain and depression control using standard PROMIS scales define the primary endpoints.
+Pain and depression are conditions that impact a substantial proportion of the U.S. population, but finding safe, effective drug therapies for both conditions is challenging.
+ADOPT-PGx is a pragmatic clinical trial that enrolls patients into three pharmacogenomics (PGx)-guided therapy scenarios: acute post-surgical pain, chronic pain, and depression.
+For each scenario, participants will be randomized to genotype-guided drug therapy versus usual approaches to drug therapy selection ("usual care").
+Changes in patient-reported outcomes representing pain and depression control using standard patient-reported outcomes measurement information system (PROMIS) scales define the primary endpoints.
 Secondary analyses include safety endpoints, changes in overall well-being, and economic impact represented by differences in healthcare utilization.

 Genetic testing to Understand Renal Disease Disparities across the U.S.